DaedalusX64/daedalus/README.md

 # DaedalusX64

-DaedalusX64 is a Nintendo 64 emulator for Linux and PSP, with plans to port to Windows, Mac, PS Vita among other platforms.
-The PSP port is noteworthy for being the fastest N64 emulator ever on the platform, achieving close to or even full speed in many titles.
+DaedalusX64 is a Nintendo 64 emulator for PSP, 3DS, Vita, Linux, macOS and Windows

 ## Features: